 What is a plant?
 Several basic questions are relevant in reviewing crop farming or plant agriculture as a science and practice.
-These include what is: agriculture, crop, weed, agronomy and horticulture, as well as the various factors and processes involved in plant growth and development.
+These include what is: agriculture, crop, weed, agronomy, and horticulture, as well as the various factors and processes involved in plant growth and development.
 But equally necessary is to have a wide understanding of plants and their characteristics.
 This is so because crop production generally means plant production.

 A plant is a multicellular, autotrophic living organism capable of photosynthesis, primarily adapted to living on land, and belongs to the kingdom Plantae.
-Planta or plantae is also the Latin word for plant, sprout, shoot, slip, young plant, seedling, sole and foot (Kidd 1957; Traupman 1995).
+Planta or plantae is also the Latin word for plant, sprout, shoot, slip, young plant, seedling, sole, and foot (Kidd 1957; Traupman 1995).
 This is one short answer to the question What is a plant?
 However, this will require a long elaboration.
-And this is not even an exacting answer because there are plenty more about what is a plant and what are those which are not plants.
+And this is not even an exacting answer because there is plenty more about what is a plant and what are those which are not plants.

 Although there are aquatic plants, the main adaptation of plants is for living on land.
 In other words, they are primarily terrestrial dwellers.
 Living in water is only a secondary adaptation (Mader 1993).

 In addition to Plantae, there are at least four other kingdoms (regnum) of living organisms (Moore et al. 2003).
-The other kingdoms with common acceptance are: Animalia (animals), Monera (bacteria, procaryotic), Fungi (fungi), and Protoctista (algae, protozoans and slime molds).
+The other kingdoms with common acceptance are: Animalia (animals), Monera (bacteria, procaryotic), Fungi (fungi), and Protoctista (algae, protozoans, and slime molds).
 Other organisms placed under kingdom Protoctista are those which do not fit into the other kingdoms.

 The uses of plants are without limit and, if comprehensively enumerated, will not fit into this page.
 Nevertheless, their main use to man and other animals is as food.
 It can also be said that this is their ultimate function on Earth, that is, to sustain or perpetuate life by providing energy and structural elements for use of other organisms.

 As to carnivorous animals and other heterotrophs, they derive their energy need and nutrition from plant-eating animals or from the animals that eat them.
-Even the most minute microorganisms derive their nutrition from food that originates from plants.
+Even the most minute microorganisms derive their nutrition from the food that originates from plants.

-Without plants as the basis of food pyramid, all these secondary harvesters of solar energy will perish.
+Without plants as the basis of the food pyramid, all these secondary harvesters of solar energy will perish.
 Plants, therefore, are vital to life on Earth, particularly on land dwellers.

 This is so because plants are able to photosynthesize.
 The process of photosynthesis is responsible for the generation of chemical energy needed by heterotrophic organisms, those which are incapable of utilizing directly the energy from the sun.
 In addition, photosynthesis produces oxygen which is essential to aerobic organisms including humans.
 Even when some plants are considered weeds in agriculture, they still perform these life-sustaining functions.

 Aside from food, plants have plenty more uses.
 To mention a few, plants are used as or sources of materials for clothing, shelter, weapons, medicines, fibers, tools, fuel, furniture, ornaments, and animal feed.
 Many industrial products are derived from plants such as starch, sweeteners, vegetable oils, beverages and drinks, papers, and biofuels.
-The paper made into checks and money also originate from living plants.
+The paper made into checks and money also originates from living plants.

 Even dead plants find many uses.
-They have been converted into lumber, furniture and decors, or processed into charcoal, or used as posts, firewood and tools.
+They have been converted into lumber, furniture, and decors, or processed into charcoal, or used as posts, firewood, and tools.
 Fossilized sources of energy such as coal and petrochemicals originate mainly from plants that lived in the past.

 The growing of plants is likewise exploited as a strategy to mitigate climate change.
-Click here to read relevant article.
+Click here to read the relevant article.

 There are many more ways of describing what is a plant.
 Here are some of their distinct characteristics:

 1. Plants are multicellular organisms made up of eucaryotic cells.
 These cells also occur in other organisms except bacteria and cyanobacteria.
 Eucaryotic cells have membrane-bound organelles and a nucleus.
-They have chloroplasts that contain chlorophylls a and b and carotenoids; and cell walls which are rich in cellulose.
+They have chloroplasts that contain chlorophylls a and b and carotenoids; and cell walls that are rich in cellulose.

 2. Plants are generally autotrophic, oxygen-evolving photosynthesizers.
 They produce their own food (source of energy and carbon skeletons) through photosynthesis in which process oxygen is given off.
-Starch is the primary storage product of photosynthesis and their food reserve.
-Like algae, they are considered primary users of the the energy from the sun, the ultimate source of energy.
+Starch is the primary storage product of photosynthesis and its food reserve.
+Like algae, they are considered primary users of the energy from the sun, the ultimate source of energy.

 3. In contrast to other organisms, plants are non-motile.
 However, plants are not exactly immobile.
 They also exhibit some form of limited movement like the unidirectional movement of plant parts in response to light, or phototropism, and the folding of the leaves of Mimosa in response to touch.